 The Effect of Oxygen Partial Pressure on the Wetting of SiC, AlN, and Si₃N₄ by Si and a Method for Calculating the Surface Energies Involved

-P. D. Ownby and M. W. Barsoum, "The Effect of Oxygen Partial Pressure on the Wetting of SiC, AlN, and Si₃N₄ by Si and a Method for Calculating the Surface Energies Involved," Surfaces and Interfaces in Ceramic and Ceramic -- Metal Systems, Materials Science Research, Plenum Press, Jan 1981.
+M. W. Barsoum and P. D. Ownby, "The Effect of Oxygen Partial Pressure on the Wetting of SiC, AlN, and Si₃N₄ by Si and a Method for Calculating the Surface Energies Involved," Surfaces and Interfaces in Ceramic and Ceramic--Metal Systems, Materials Science Research, vol. 14, pp. 457 - 466, Plenum Press, Jan 1981.

 Materials Science and Engineering

 Article - Journal

 © 1981 Plenum Press, All rights reserved.